 In 1949, Charles and Ray Eames developed an innovative system of freestanding, multifunctional shelves and desks.
-Similar to the simultaneously constructed Eames House, these were designed according to the principles of industrial series production: the Eames Storage Units (ESU) and the Eames Desk Unit (EDU).In collaboration with the Eames Office and Dutch designer Hella Jongerius, a carefully defined new colour scheme was chosen to give the EDU a fresh and contemporary look while still celebrating the spirit of the 1940s and '50s.
+Similar to the simultaneously constructed Eames House, these designs adhered to the principles of industrial production: the Eames Storage Unit (ESU) and the Eames Desk Unit (EDU).In collaboration with the Eames Office and Dutch designer Hella Jongerius, a carefully defined new colour scheme was chosen to give the EDU a fresh and contemporary look while still celebrating the spirit of the 1940s and '50s.
 With its eye-catching combination of coloured panels, the EDU desk adds a cheerful and inviting accent to the home office.
 The panels also function as a modesty shield and partially enclose the two storage compartments.
 The metal support frame is height-adjustable to accommodate uneven floors.